hzqst/MetaHookSv/README.md

 ### Renderer

-A graphic enhancement plugin that modifiy the original render system.
+A graphic enhancement plugin that modifiy the original render engine.

 Current state : Ready to use, more feature are coming soon.